icardinese/AntiRacialBias/README.md

 ```
   5. Now download the AI models by referring to this google drive link:
 link
   6. Put all these AI models right under the project directory and not in any folders.
-(This will mess up the paths)
+(This will mess up the paths)\n
 Example File Structure:
 your_project/
 ├── ai model 1